Core Values that Tennis Teaches

 1. CHARACTER: Through the responsibilities each player has to call the lines on their side of the court, keep score accurately, and give the opponent the benefit of the doubt, tennis offers a great opportunity for players to build character.

 A player’s character can also be seen in the way they keep score during a drill or even by their line calls while they drill.
-Good coaches can be very helpful if they can get the players to realize that their self-worth as a person has nothing to do with how well they strike a little yellow ball.
+Good coaches can be very helpful if they can get players to realize that their self-worth as people has nothing to do with how well they strike a little yellow ball.

-2. COURAGE: Tennis gives players the opportunity to play through tough times.
+2. COURAGE: Tennis allows players to play through tough times.
 The one-on-one style of competition certainly requires the guts to put it on the line.
 Few other sports require as much courage from their youngest athletes as tennis does in this area.
-Another example is when players find it necessary to confront or question someone that is cheating them.
+Another example is when players feel compelled to confront or question someone cheating them.

 How many times have we seen players avoid that uncomfortable job, only to wait until the match is over to tell the entire world how their opponent was the biggest cheater on the planet?
 Think of it, aren’t those skills the exact ones that will best serve the players in their adult life?
 It’s all about how you look at the situation.